College Applications: Apply EarlyTweet

 Today’s post is by campus correspondent Sierra Woods.
 Learn how you can become a campus correspondent, too!

 College application deadlines are looming.
-High school students all over the nation are preparing to make a decision that is just as scary as it is exciting.
+Students all over the world are preparing to make a decision that is just as scary as it is exciting.

-Seniors must choose where they want to spend the next four years of their lives.
-So as a high school senior, how did I approach this kind of choice?
+For those looking to attend college in the US, you’re about to choose where you want to spend the next four years of their life.
+So as a US high school senior, how did I approach this kind of choice?

 The Secret to College Applications